A Look at the Starbucks Logo and The History Of The Business

 All controversy aside, the Starbucks logo has seen plenty of popularity in other forms as well.
 For starters, it appears on most every cup of the estimated four million cups of coffee that chain sells each day.
 Towering signs with the only the logo on them also serve to flag down would-be customers and effectively advertise a shop’s location.

 Best of all for the company, the Starbucks logo quickly became a symbol of status.
-Bryant Simon, author of Everything but the Coffee: Learning About America From Starbucks tells a story of how people would used to sometimes carry around their empty Starbucks cup just to show off their taste and socioeconomic class.
-Simon says that, “They wanted people to see them with the cup.
-Through the intervention of users, Starbucks was able to make that cup shorthand for someone who was discerning, sophisticated and had enough money to waste on coffee.”
+Bryant Simon, author of Everything but the Coffee: Learning About America From Starbucks tells a story of how people would be used to sometimes carry around their empty Starbucks cup just to show off their taste and socioeconomic class.
+Simon says, “They wanted people to see them with the cup.
+Through the intervention of users, Starbucks was able to make that cup shorthand for someone who was discerning, sophisticated, and had enough money to waste on coffee.”

 Fueled from this association with good taste and a healthy spending account, the Starbucks coffee cup and its famous logo soon began to see appearances in film and television.
-Carrie Bradshaw could be seen drinking from a Starbucks cup in Sex and the City, and the cup made multiple appearances in The Devil Wears Prada with Andrea brining it in to her wickedly cruel boss each morning.
+Carrie Bradshaw could be seen drinking from a Starbucks cup in Sex and the City, and the cup made multiple appearances in The Devil Wears Prada with Andrea bringing it into her wickedly cruel boss each morning.